GalaxyRoblox/Policies/docs/moderation.md

 - Using an alternate Discord account to bypass a moderation action.
     - If the alternate account has not broken any rules and is not linked to a user who has previously broken this policy, they may stay as long as they are not being disruptive.
+    - If the main account was banned for a Discord ToS / CG violation, all future alts linked back to the offender and existing known alternate accounts should be permanently banned.
+    - Alternate accounts that are banned under this clause may or may not be eligible for an unban alongside the main account.
+This decision will be made by the Mod Manager during the appeal process.

 ### Discord Profile Violations